 30 credits

-The capstone module is designed to further your skills in writing and presenting economic analysis, together with achieving a higher level of understanding in a chosen economic subject area.
+The capstone module will further your skills in writing and presenting economic analysis, together with achieving a higher level of understanding in a chosen economic subject area.
 You will refine your ability to communicate economic subjects to a broad audience in an academically sound fashion.

 30 credits